top of page

 Hemp:

-Hemp bedding offers excellent odor control and is dust-free but can be pricey and challenging to find.
+Hemp bedding offers excellent odor control and is dust-free.
+It is highly absorbent, antibacterial, hypoallergenic, and environmentally friendly.
+However, it is pricey and challenging to find.
 People/rats sensitive to aspen bedding should opt to use hemp as an alternative.
+Some brands are must dust-free than others.

 Bioactive:

 Bioactive cages are pricey to acquire but are great long term as they are self cleaning.
-It is the most natural as it mimics a rats natural environment.
+It is the most natural as it mimics rats’ natural environment.
 They offer great odor and ammonia control.
-Some people report a gnat issue.
+Some people report a gnat issue if rats eat grains on the dirt.
+Some people report that their rats eat all the isopods and need frequent replacing.
+The setup requires a deep base pan such as a DIY watertight acrylic base.
+You can plant rat safe plants and wood in the soil for added enrichment.

 Corncob: